 * the good news is that Driftglass already has his CominDownSunday review - i guess he was in a hurry to get to the first bloody mary. a coupla highlights:

-""Good" Joe (Biden) showed up today, so I’m glad to see that he has gotten his meds rebalanced and has brought his raging Vichy bullshit glossolalia temporarily under control."
+""Good" Joe (Biden) showed up today, so I’m glad to see that he has gotten his meds rebalanced and has brought his raging Vichy bullshit glossolalia temporarily under control."and

 But…but…aren’t elections brimming with Special Majyks, George?
 Isn’t that what your Rat People legion of Doom tell us every single day?